Twin-width of graphs with tree-structured decompositions: Conclusion and further research

 We provided a detailed analysis of the relation between the twin-width of a graph and the twin-width of its highly connected components.
-Concerning 2-connected graphs, there is a tight linear upper bound on the twin-width of a graph given the twin-width of its biconnected components (Theorem~\ref{Theorem: Bound on twin-width by twin-width of biconnected components}).
+We proved a tight linear upper bound on the twin-width of a graph given the twin-width of its biconnected components (Theorem~\ref{Theorem: Bound on twin-width by twin-width of biconnected components}).
 There is a linear upper bound for a slightly modified version of triconnected components (Theorem~\ref{Theorem: Bound on twin-width by twin-width of triconnected components}).
-By further providing a quadratic upper bound on the twin-width of graph given the twin-widths of its modified quasi-4-connected components (Theorem~\ref{Theorem: Bound on twin-width by twin-width of quasi-4-connected components}) we took one important step further to complete the picture of the interplay of the twin-width of a graph with the twin-width of its highly connected components.
+By further providing a quadratic upper bound on the twin-width of a graph given the twin-widths of its modified quasi-4-connected components (Theorem~\ref{Theorem: Bound on twin-width by twin-width of quasi-4-connected components}) we took one important step further to complete the picture of the interplay of the twin-width of a graph with the twin-width of its highly connected components.
 As a natural generalization of the above decompositions we considered graphs allowing for a tree decomposition of small adhesion (Theorem~\ref{Theorem: Bound twin-width by twin-width of blocks, hat + torso version} and Theorem~\ref{thm: widthadhesion}).

 It seems worthwhile to integrate our new bounds for practical twin-width computations, for example, with a branch-and-bound approach.